 My suggestion is to try.
 Many artists have a lot of stuff closed in their drawers and don’t use them, but thanks to Cartoon Animator and the Reallusion 2D Market, I was able to make use of assets that I hadn’t seen for years and finally they can be of help to other artists.

 Q: Do you have plans for future content in the works?

 Oh yes!
 I have a lot of ideas for new scenarios (if you haven’t realized already, I like to create scenes), and very soon you will see some good ones.
 As well as being able to convert much of my existing catalogue of work which is huge, I am also excited about creating new themes and even more backgrounds of all types.

 Q: What advantages do you find Cartoon Animator gives you?

 The most obvious advantage is speed.
-From layered backgrounds to adding motions to characters, the software seems to make everything so easy and I can work fast both at developing content and animating.
+From layered backgrounds to adding motions to characters, the 2D animation software seems to make everything so easy and I can work fast both at developing content and animating.
 But most important of all is that Cartoon Animator is fun.
-Within a short time of opening the software for the first time I was able to find my way around and start creating and animating.
+Within a short time of opening the software for the first time, I was able to find my way around and start creating and animating.
 And if the process is fun, then it’s more encouraging to work hard.

 “Cartoon Animator takes away a lot of the tedious and time consuming elements of animation like keyframing and developing layered backgrounds and makes the process very simple.
 So much of the work is simply drag and drop.”David Prestino – 2D Cartoon Animator Artist